warewulf/warewulf/userdocs/contents/containers.rst

    WAREWULF_OCI_PASSWORD
    WAREWULF_OCI_NOHTTPS

-Here is an example:
+They can be overwritten with ``--nohttps``, ``--username`` and ``--passwd``.
 .. code-block:: console

-   # export WAREWULF_OCI_USERNAME=privateuser
-   # export WAREWULF_OCI_PASSWORD=super-secret-password-or-token
-   # wwctl import docker://ghcr.io/privatereg/rocky:8
+   # wwctl import --username tux --passwd supersecret docker://ghcr.io/privatereg/rocky:8

 The above is just an example.
-Consideration should be done before doing it this way if you are in a security sensitive environment or shared environments.
-You would not want these showing up in bash history or logs.
+Consideration should be done before doing it this way if you are in a security sensitive environment or shared environments as this command line wil show up in the process table.

 Local Files
 -----------